 AC Freezing Up in West Palm Beach, FL?

-If your AC is freezing up in West Palm Beach, Loxahatchee, or nearby areas, the issue is usually tied to poor airflow, a dirty filter, a dirty evaporator coil, low refrigerant, or an indoor blower problem.
-A frozen AC can stop cooling properly and put extra strain on the system.
+If your AC is freezing up in West Palm Beach, Loxahatchee, Wellington, Royal Palm Beach, Westlake, or nearby areas, the issue is usually tied to poor airflow, a dirty filter, a dirty evaporator coil, low refrigerant, or an indoor blower problem.
+A frozen AC can stop cooling properly, leak water after thawing, and put extra strain on the system.

-We help homeowners figure out why the unit is icing over, what should be checked first, and whether the problem points to airflow restrictions, refrigerant loss, or another repair issue.
+Koolray Heating and Air helps homeowners figure out why the unit is icing over, what should be checked first, and whether the problem points to airflow restrictions, refrigerant loss, drain issues, or another AC repair need.

 Why does an air conditioner freeze up?